Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: Hochschild homology for smooth proper dg-categories

-\begin{rem} There are two other ways to define functoriality for Hochschild homology: one using explicit complexes (see e.g. \cite[sec.
-2.3]{Shk}) and another using Serre functors (as in \cite{CalW}).
+\begin{rem} There are two other ways to construct the maps on Hochschild homology induced by dg-functors: one using explicit complexes (see e.g. \cite[Sec.\ 2.3]{Shk}) and another using Serre functors (as in \cite{CalW}).
 It is possible to connect our construction to both---this will be discussed elsewhere. \end{rem}